Today on everyone’s favorite conspiracy podcast:

 57:42 With a limited understanding of some of these ancient sects in the Middle East hampering our ability to extract all pertinent information, Peter helps break down other important groups throughout this area and offers insight into what precious resources they may be protecting.
 One example, the Alawites, are a mystical sect of fringe Muslim under attack from Sunnis.
 Another are the Nuristanis, the last Pagan group in Afghanistan and the Zoroastrians who have kept their fire temple burning in Iran for thousands of years.

-1:04:47 The Middle East is a cornucopia of untapped esoteric knowledge slowly being snuffed out.
+1:04:47 The Middle East is a a cornucopia of untapped esoteric knowledge slowly being snuffed out.
 Peter discusses another controversial group in this mix, the Khazarians, a non-ethnic Jewish sect.
 Levenda also examines the roots of Judaism, it’s descendants and criteria for being Jewish.

 1:19:10 Switching gears a bit, Greg and Peter return to discussing the more provocative speculation and elements of “The Lovecraft Code”.
 They also examine if there are any traces of a Cthulhu cult in segments of Western government and the obscure symbols used to venerate ancient deities suspiciously connected with many conspiratorial events.